gokulsivarajvp-hub/Image-Processing-and-Automated-Diagnosis-of-Multiple-Sclerosis-in-Brain-MRI-using-CNN/README.md

 Follow PEP8 coding standards.
 Docker for reproducibility (base image: python:3.10).
 6. Ethics & Documentation
-Data Anonymization for patient privacy.
+Data Anonymization for Patient Privacy.
 Comply with HIPAA or GDPR.
 Document all steps: data collection to evaluation.